Symmetric periodic Reeb orbits on the sphere: Symplectic homology and Lusternik-Schnirelmann theory

 where $D$ is the so called \emph{shift operator} \cite{GG}.

-\begin{remark} To be more precise, the previous exact triangle is established by Bourgeois and Oancea for symplectic \emph{homology} (with a different shift in the grading) but their arguments can be easily adapted to symplectic \emph{cohomology}. \end{remark}

-As in the non-equivariant case, the equivariant symplectic cohomology has as action filtration that allows us to define the positive/negative equivariant symplectic cohomology $\SH_{S^1,\pm}^*(W)$.
-It turns out that the positive equivariant symplectic cohomology with rational coefficients can be obtained as the cohomology of a cochain complex $\CC^*(\alpha)$ generated by the good closed Reeb orbits of a non-degenerate contact form $\alpha$ on $M$; c.f. \cite[Proposition 3.3]{GG}.
+As in the non-equivariant case, the equivariant symplectic homology has an action filtration that allows us to define the positive/negative equivariant symplectic homology $\SH^{S^1,\pm}_*(W)$.
+It turns out that the positive equivariant symplectic homology with rational coefficients can be obtained as the homology of a chain complex $\CC_*(\alpha)$ generated by the good closed Reeb orbits of a non-degenerate contact form $\alpha$ on $M$; cf. \cite[Proposition 3.3]{GG} and \cite[Lemma 2.1]{GU}.
 This complex is filtered by the action and graded by the Conley-Zehnder index.
-In this work, we will take the grading using sections of the determinant line bundle $\Lambda_\C^{n+1}TW$ following \cite{McL,Sei}.
-If $c_1(TW)$ does not vanish, this grading is, in general, fractional; c.f. \cite[Section 2.3]{AM}.
-The differential in the complex $\CC^*(\alpha)$, but not its cohomology, depends on several auxiliary choices, and the nature of the differential is not essential for our purposes.
-The complex $\CC^*(\alpha)$ is functorial in $\alpha$ in the sense that a symplectic cobordism equipped with a suitable extra structure gives rise to a map of complexes that induce an isomorphism in the cohomology.
-For the sake of brevity and to emphasize the obvious analogy with contact cohomology, we denote the cohomology of $\CC^*(\alpha)$ by $\HC^*(W)$ rather than $\SH_{S^1,+}^*(W)$.
-Furthermore, once we fix a free homotopy class of loops in $W$, the part of $\CC^*(\alpha)$ generated by good closed Reeb orbits in that class is a subcomplex.
-As a consequence, the entire complex $\CC^*(\alpha)$ breaks down into a direct sum of such subcomplexes indexed by free homotopy classes of loops in $W$.
+In this work, we will take the grading using trivializations of the contact structure along periodic orbits $\ga$ using sections of the determinant line bundle $\Lambda_\C^{n+1}TW$ following \cite{McL,Sei}.
+These trivializations behave well under iterations: the trivialization induced on $\gamma^j$ coincides, up to homotopy, with the $j$-th iterate of the trivialization over $\gamma$; see \cite[Section 2.3]{AM}.
+If $c_1(TW)$ does not vanish, this grading is, in general, fractional; cf. \cite[Section 2.3]{AM}.
+The differential in the complex $\CC_*(\alpha)$, but not its homology, depends on several auxiliary choices, and the nature of the differential is not essential for our purposes.
+The complex $\CC_*(\alpha)$ is functorial in $\alpha$ in the sense that a symplectic cobordism equipped with a suitable extra structure gives rise to a map of complexes that induce an isomorphism in the homology.
+For the sake of brevity and to emphasize the obvious analogy with contact homology, we denote the homology of $\CC_*(\alpha)$ by $\HC_*(W)$ rather than $\SH^{S^1,+}_*(W)$.
+Furthermore, once we fix a free homotopy class of loops in $W$, the part of $\CC_*(\alpha)$ generated by good closed Reeb orbits in that class is a subcomplex.
+As a consequence, the entire complex $\CC_*(\alpha)$ breaks down into a direct sum of such subcomplexes indexed by free homotopy classes of loops in $W$.